backdrop-contrib/image_resize_filter/README.txt

 1) Place the entire image_resize_filter directory in sites/all/modules.
 Then
    enable the module in Drupal.

-2) Visit the Adminsiter->Configuration->Content authoring->text formats
+2) Visit the Administration->Configuration->Content authoring->text formats
    (admin/config/content/formats).
 Click "configure" next to the text format you want to enable the image resize filter on.